 40% = Cost of Product

 Now this part of your retail price should cover every aspect of making your product.
 How I work out my 40% is adding together the base cost of manufacturing (time and expenses), a small profit which helps my business grow and a proportion of my fixed overheads.

 Cost of Manufacturing

 First of all you need to get your base materials as absolutely low as possible without changing your ethics.
-Usually this means buying in bulk, minimising waste and being more efficient.
+Usually this means buying in bulk (perhaps pairing with another business?), minimising waste and being more efficient.
 If you don’t lower your material costs, your retail price will be much higher, which could outprice a lot of your customers.